STEP 1: Contact the news organization

 Accuracy - Do you think a news story contains a factual error; that you were not correctly identified; or were misquoted?
 Does the caption to a photo accurately describe the scene, people or location?
 Is the headline of a story an accurate reflection of what the story is about?

 Opinion - Do you object to an editorial or opinion column?
 Opinion and editorial writers are allowed to use strong language and express unpopular views.
 Is your complaint about an opinion that includes a factual error or ‘crosses the line’ in language?
 Is it about your letter to the editor?
 Newspapers have the right to edit your letter for length, clarity, legal or other reasons, or may choose not to publish it at all.
 An edit is not allowed to change the meaning of your letter.

 Attribution - Is your complaint that you didn’t get credit for a photo, a quote, an idea or research quoted in the story?
 Did the story use your photograph or material from social media without your consent?
 Are you concerned about the use of anonymous sources?
-Journalists give credit for the work of others, name sources, and can report on people and information in the public realm.
-At the same time they adhere to copyright law and respect privacy where necessary.
+Journalists give credit for the work of others, name sources in all but exceptional cases, and can report on people and information in the public realm.
+At the same time, they adhere to copyright law and respect privacy where necessary.

 STEP 2: Fill out our online form